For over a decade, we have been listening and learning about what are some catalysts for helping communities maximize

 The illustration below suggests the transformative processes that help to unleash caring power's full potential.

 Our technology tools are designed to help communities maximize their collective caring power.
 We do this by making it easier for helping agencies to discover and connect their existing resources (assets) in more powerful and productive ways.
 This helps pave the way for innovation, collaboration, and collective impact.

 Networking, especially in our line of work, is about helping communities increase connectivity, communication, and cooperation among all their helping agencies.
 This is very successful where diverse agencies are building trusting relationships among each other and using innovative technology to build well-connected and broadly-distributed Resource Networks.

 These networks provide helping agencies with a mutually-beneficial exchange of knowledge, information, and resources from across the community.
 And, all of this happens in real-time.
 The results are amazing: people are better served, and agencies are better informed.

 We truly enjoy helping communities "connect the dots" — making it easier for them to find, align, and collectively mobilize their local resources (assets) in more powerful and productive ways.

 These "dots" represent an existing, but often unrecognized, abundant wealth of local community resources (assets) that can build stronger, more sustainable lives and communities.

-Through collaborative development with community leaders, we launched a new version of our Community Resource Directory that serves everyone in a community.
+Through collaborative development with community leaders, we launched a new version of our Community Resources Directory that serves everyone in a community.

 Regardless of their participation in a Resource Network, all helping agencies can use this new tool to make everyone, throughout their community, aware of their programs and services.